-A file with undefined records either may have no record format or may contain records that are not in one of the four standard RMS-ll formats described in the previous sections.
+A file with undefined records either may have no record format or may contain records that are not in one of the four standard RMS-11 formats described in the previous sections.

-RMS-ll considers a file with undefined records as a series of blocks; that is, it stores and retrieves data in units of 512-byte blocks.
+RMS-11 considers a file with undefined records as a series of blocks; that is, it stores and retrieves data in files by blocks (512-byte blocks for disk files, and the user-definable block size for magnetic tape files).
 Your program must be able to interpret the contents of the blocks.

-RMS-ll's support of both undefined and stream records provides compatibility with non-RMS-ll files.
-This means that, with some limitations, RMS-ll can process files created under other file systems.
+RMS-11's support of both undefined and stream records provides compatibility with non-RMS-11 files.
+This means that, with some limitations, RMS-11 can process files created under other file systems.